luisespino/Coronavirus_2020_11/README.md

 ## Comparison between the number of cases detected and the number of tests – US

 The data and graphs shown in the following report are generated in the file: [201602959.py](https://github.com/LuisEspino/CoronavirusML/blob/main/src/201602959.py)

 *All data and graphics were generated on November 15, 2020, to obtain real data it is necessary to execute the file specified above.*

 API: https://covidtracking.com/data/api

 ### Abstract
 COVID-19 is the most recently discovered infectious disease caused by the coronavirus.
-Both this new virus and the disease it causes were unknown before the outbreak broke out in Wuhan, China, in December 2019.
-Currently COVID-19 is a pandemic that affects many countries around the world.
+Both this new virus and the disease it causes were unknown before the outbreak broke out in Wuhan, China, on December 2019.
+Currently COVID-19 is a pandemic that affects all countries around the world.

 In the following report, a comparison is made between the number of tests and the number of positive cases found to measure the effectiveness of the tests and the level of spread of the virus and how real the data from tests performed is.
 All the information used in this report is obtained from a free api, with the objective of having the most up-to-date information possible and as much information as possible in real time.